ubco-cmps/data301_course/notes/week02/log.md

-# Learning Log 1
+# Learning Log 2

-The Learning Log will be [available on Gradescope later this week](https://www.gradescope.ca/courses/5038).
+The Learning Log will be [available on Gradescope after the last class of the week](https://www.gradescope.ca/courses/5934).